lgarzia/Rust_100Days/README.md

 11/18/2023: 38 - finished through chapter 12 of the 'book' - lifetimes seems a bit tricky; contours starting to take shape 11/19/2023: 39 - finished 13,14, started 15... smart pointers will take time to internalize 11/20/2023: 40 - finished 15, 16, started 17
+11/21/2023: 41 - finished 17, placing book on hold and migrating to project based tutorials